typelevel/fs2/site/src/guide.md

 }
 ```

-FS2 also provides an alternative to `Chunk` which is potentially infinite and supports fusion of arbitrary operations.
-This type is called `Segment`.
-To create a stream from a segment `s`, call `Stream.segment(s)`.
+Note: FS2 used to provide an alternative to `Chunk` which was potentially infinite and supported fusion of arbitrary operations.
+This type was called `Segment`.
-Note: in FS2 0.10.x, `Segment` played a much larger role in the core design.
-This was changed in FS2 1.0, as chunk based algorithms are often faster than their segment based equivalents and almost always significantly simpler.
-However, `Segment` is still available for when a workload requires operator fusion.
+In FS2 0.10.x, `Segment` played a large role in the core design.
+In FS2 1.0, `Segment` was completely removed, as chunk based algorithms are often faster than their segment based equivalents and almost always significantly simpler.

 ### Basic stream operations